PavanRangani/docs/docs/prd/philanthropy/export.md

 ## Export

 - Allows to download various reports.
+- User can export records in PDF or Excel.
-- On click of [Export Button](https://drive.google.com/file/d/1gUuKqL8s3XpoCSMeCpS4GiO0YoOHboPV/view?usp=sharing) opens dialog.
+- On click of [Export Button](https://drive.google.com/drive/u/0/folders/1WPVCEKtA9xae4FH-rcdN0NKnuFaxXeZr) opens dialog.
 - Dialog shows various report names.
-- Based on the type of report it shows `From and To` & `Year` filter and `EXPORT AS EXCEL` & `EXPORT AS PDF` button.
+- Based on the type of report it shows `From and To` & `Year` filter and `EXPORT PDF` & `EXPORT EXCEL` button.

 ### From and To Filter